We gratefully acknowledge the support of our 2020

 - Enthusiasm is mandatory!
 No experience is necessary

-Our facilitators are ideally (but not strictly) from Colleges of Education, Nursing and Social Work and other human service fields, and community-minded volunteers with time to dedicate to this important issue.
+- Ideally (but not strictly) from the College of Education, Nursing, Social Work, or another human service field OR community-minded volunteers with time to dedicate to this important issue

 - 18 years of age or older

 - Excellent communication and listening skills

-- Display responsibility, punctuality, maturity, and ability to have fun with children
+- Responsibility, punctuality, maturity, and ability to have fun with children

-- Have the physical ability to crawl, kneel, sit on the floor of classrooms
+- Physical ability to crawl, kneel, sit on the floor of classrooms

-- Have a genuine desire to build skills working with children, and
+- Genuine desire to build skills working with children, and

 The Volunteer Application Process

 We recruit and train volunteer facilitators between October and December each year.
 Interested applicants must complete the following steps in order to become a facilitator:

 - Contact the Program Coordinator at ITBOMCoordinator@ssaic.ca identifying your interest in becoming a facilitator.
 Application forms will be emailed to you.

 - Once the application has been completed, successful applicants will be contacted.

 - You will be given an option of training dates; you must be available to complete a minimum of one training date to become a facilitator.

-- Once training is finished the program coordinator will assess if you a good fit for this program.
+- Once training is finished the Program Coordinator will assess if you are a good fit for this program.
 Not everyone who completes the training becomes a facilitator; some people self-select out of the program after they have finished the training, and sometimes SSAIC staff determine that a volunteer is not the right fit for the program.

-If accepted into the program, applicants must also submit a criminal record and vulnerable sector police information check.
-The record check can be obtained at no cost to you as a volunteer; we will provide you with the appropriate form to submit to your local Police service or RCMP.
+If accepted into the program, applicants must also pass a vulnerable sector criminal record check.
+The record check can be obtained at no cost to you as a volunteer; we will provide you with the appropriate form to submit to your local police service or RCMP.
 An honorarium will be provided to each facilitator upon completion of the program.